Abraham of Paleostrov: Life and ministration

 From the Legend of the Life of the Reverend Cornelius of Paleostrov, it is known that Abraham came to Cornelius after he had settled in a cave on the island of Paley on Lake Onega.
-The Paleostrovsky Monastery was founded by Cornelius, presumably no later than 1415-1421.
-Abraham together with other disciples of Cornelius participated in the construction of the churches of the Nativity of the Blessed Virgin, of Elijah the Prophet and Nikolaos the Wonderworker, the caves for the monks.
+The Paleostrovsky Monastery was founded by Cornelius, presumably no later than 1415–1421.
+Abraham together with other disciples of Cornelius participated in the construction of the churches of the Nativity of the Blessed Virgin, of Elijah the Prophet and Nicholas the Wonderworker, the caves for the monks.
 In the lifetime of Cornelius he appointed Abraham as his successor.
 The Reverend Cornelius died about 1420, Abraham buried him in the cave of the island of Paley.
-Later, the relics of Cornelius Paleostrovsky were transferred to the Church of Nativity of the Blessed Virgin.
-The Monk Abraham died in the middle of the 15th century.
+Later, the relics of Cornelius Paleostrovsky were transferred to the Church of the Nativity of the Blessed Virgin.
+The monk Abraham died in the middle of the 15th century.
 He was buried in the Church of the Nativity of the Virgin near Cornelius.